MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 - The requirements for installing and using the module are described in [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).

   > [!NOTE]
   > Security & Compliance PowerShell still requires Basic authentication in WinRM as described [Prerequisites for the Exchange Online PowerShell module](exchange-online-powershell-v2.md#turn-on-basic-authentication-in-winrm).
 REST API cmdlets that allow you to turn off Basic authentication in WinRM are not yet available for the **Connect-IPPSSession** cmdlet.
-For more information, see [Updates for version 3.0.0 (the EXO V3 module)](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module).
+For more information, see [Updates for the EXO V3 module)](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module).

 - After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see [Permissions in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/mdo-portal-permissions) and [Permissions in the Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center-permissions).